-The poor and the rich: In the eyes of the world, the rich are honored and the poor are despised.
-But the view of James was different.
+The poor and the rich: The worldly value system in which the rich are honored and the poor are despised had influenced the church.
+James corrected this sinful tendency.
 God has chosen those who are poor to be rich in faith and to inherit the kingdom (2:5).
 Believers in humble circumstances ought to take pride in their high position (1:9).
-James warns the rich: that their wealth is fleeting like a wildflower and is rotting (1:10-11; 5:1-6); not to exploit workers by withholding their wages; not to live a luxurious life and be self-indulgent; and not to condemn or murder innocent people.
+James warns the rich: 1) their wealth is fleeting like a wildflower and is rotting (1:10-11; 5:1-6); 2) not to exploit workers by withholding their wages; 3) not to live a luxurious life and be self-indulgent; 4) and not to condemn or murder innocent people.